Insights & Trends CX Contact Center

 Wrap-up time, or after-call work, is the time agents spend handling tasks related to a call after it ends, such as updating records, documenting outcomes, or scheduling follow-ups.

-A low wrap-up time means agents can efficiently handle post-call tasks, while a high wrap-up time may indicate complicated and time-consuming post-call processes.
+A low wrap-up time means agents can efficiently handle post-call tasks, whereas a high wrap-up time may indicate complex, time-consuming post-call processes.

 Tips to improve wrap-up time: